jeromerg/NCase/README.md

 First, have fun with NCase!

-Then, please provide feedbacks, critics, and suggestions!
+Then, please provide feedbacks, critiques, and suggestions!

 Finally, be aware that NCase is under continuous development.
-Coming features are:
+Some upcoming features are:

 - Improved syntax
 	- Inline definition